 Here’s the video of this recipe on a gas grill: How To Rotisserie a Rib Roast

-*Herb Crusted: See my Rotisserie Rib Roast with a Herb Crust recipe
+- Herb Crust: See my Rotisserie Rib Roast with a Herb Crust recipe

-*As I said in the opening, the key to this recipe is the Prime beef.
+- As I said in the opening, the key to this recipe is the Prime beef.
 The better the beef, the better the outcome.
-My top choices would be Prime, then certified Black Angus, then…well, at that point, have you considered a Christmas ham?
+My top choices would be Prime, then Certified Angus, then…well, at that point, have you considered a Christmas ham?

-*I frenched the bones on the roast in the pictures by cutting the fat and meat out between the bones, then scraping the bones clean.
-It makes for a nicer presentation, but you get less meat on the bones.
-I prefer the meat on the bones, as I mention above, so I’m not doing it again.
+- I Frenched the bones on the roast in the pictures – I cut the meat and fat between the bones away, so they poke out.
+It makes the roast look pretty, but you get less meat on the bones.

-*I plan on serving this with horseradish sauce, green beans, and rotisserie pan potatoes.
-Oh, and a good California Cabernet Sauvignon.
+- I plan on serving this with horseradish sauce, green beans, and rotisserie pan potatoes.
+Oh, and a good Californian Cabernet Sauvignon.
 (Though a St. Emillion or Lalande de Pomerol are also good.)